Norcore/simple-server-with-grafana/README.md

 If you are not changing any configurations all you have to do after running install.sh is opening localhost:3000 (grafana) and localhost:5000 (application).

+The default credentials for this Helm prometheus-grafana installation is: admin/prom-operator.